Overview of MSP

 Eligibility for MSP

-All residents of BC who stay over six months – including study permit holders – are both eligible and legally required to enrol in MSP when they arrive and to maintain coverage throughout their period of residence in BC.
+All residents of BC who stay over six months – including study permit holders – are both eligible and legally required to enrol in MSP upon arrival and to maintain coverage throughout your period of residence in BC.
 For details, see Are you Eligible?

 Generally speaking, all international students studying at BCIT are eligible and must enrol in MSP, except for:

-- Study Abroad and Exchange students coming to study at BCIT for just one term
+- Study Abroad and Exchange students coming to study at BCIT for only one term

 - students completing their studies entirely online from outside of Canada.